 Time: 18:00 - 21:00

-After you have completed your assessment, please also click on the following link and tell us more about yourself -https://forms.gle/WpjbXEsfBRtByVjz5.
+At the same time you complete your pre-course assessment, please also click on the following link and tell us more about yourself

 Check your level